mafintosh/protein/README.md

 var fn = protein()
 	// Adds a query property to the request.
 Use request.query to access the parsed query .getter('request.query', function() {
-		// Notice that the parsing is only taking place the first time we access it return this._query || (this._query = url.parse(request.url, true).query);
+		return this._query || (this._query = url.parse(request.url, true).query);
 	})
 	// Adds an echo method to the response.
 Use response.echo() to return the query